 In December 1946, the temporary cemetery at Fort Richardson was made a permanent site.
 Initially there were two sections in the cemetery.
 The remains of Allied soldiers were buried within a fenced area referred to as the "Allied Plot."
 Japanese soldiers who died in battles for the Aleutian Islands were buried outside the fence in an area designated as the "Enemy Plot."
 In July 1953, the 235 Japanese war dead buried at Fort Richardson were disinterred for proper cremation with appropriate Shinto and Buddhist ceremonies, under the supervision of the Japanese Embassy.
 In May 1981, a group of Japanese citizens in Anchorage had a new marker made to remember the soldiers who, in death, remain far from home.

 Perhaps the most famous resident of Fort Richardson National Cemetery was Kermit Roosevelt, son of the 26th U.S. President, Theodore Roosevelt.
-Kermit, who had held previous commissions in the Army, was assigned to Fort Richardson with a specific billet but worked hard to create a niche for himself.
+Kermit, who had held previous commissions in both the British and U.S. armies, was assigned to the Alaska Defense Command during World War II.
 He often accompanied pilots on their missions over the Aleutian Islands and played an active role in recruiting the native Alaskan tribes to join a territorial militia.
-Roosevelt died at Fort Richardson June 3, 1943.
+Troubled by alcoholism and depression through much of his life, Major Roosevelt committed suicide at Fort Richardson June 3, 1943.
 His wife, Belle Roosevelt, advised then Chief of Staff General Dwight D. Eisenhower, that she wished for Kermit to be buried at the site.
 His father, she conveyed, had always said: "Where a tree falls, there let it lay."

 On May 28, 1984, Fort Richardson Post Cemetery became Fort Richardson National Cemetery under the administration of the National Cemetery System.
 At the time of the transfer, all but 700 of the 2,000 gravesites had been used or reserved.